Idea Guide

 How it works

-You can promote, increase visibility, decrease visibility, and unpublish collections in our collections settings.
-Check out this collection prioritization article for more details.
+In LimeSpot's collection settings, you can promote, increase visibility, decrease visibility, or unpublish collections from recommendations.
+See our collection prioritization guide for detailed instructions.

 Best practices